sam-ludlow/mame-ao/README.md

 NOTE: First time it has to extract MAME's data, this will take a moment, next time it will start quickly, although version bumps in MAME or MAME-AO will trigger another data initialization.

 ## Enter your Archive.org credentials

-You will need an archive.org account to use MAME-AO.
+You will need an archive.org account to use MAME-AO if not using BitTorrent.
 You should create one here https://archive.org/account/signup

 ![MAME-AO UI](https://raw.githubusercontent.com/sam-ludlow/mame-ao/main/images/mame-ao-archive.org-credentials.png)

+NOTE: You will not me asked and do not require an account when BitTorrent is enabled.
+Just hit `ENTER` twice to skip entering credentials.

 ## BitTorrent
-You can use BitTorrent instead of archive.org.
-This feature is enabled when DOME-BT is running.

-You can get it from here. https://github.com/sam-ludlow/dome-bt/releases/latest
+Use the command `.bt` to enable BitTorrent.

+NOTE: Bit Torrent is handled by a seperate process the first time in runs you will get a Windows Firewall message, you need to allow the `dome-bt.exe` process.

 ## System requirements
 - Windows with .net framework 4.8